Kawa-oneechan/Asspull3X/docs/registers.md

 ### 00060	REG_TIMET

-The only 64-bit value in the system.
-Emulator-wise, reading the first half latches the current host system time so there's no sudden shifts when you read the second half.
-Writing the first half likewise latches, and the real time clock isn't actually *set* until the second half is written.
+Returns or sets the current date and time in as seconds since the Unix epoch, from 1970-01-01 00:00:00.
+That is, this is a 32-bits `time_t` value.
 On first run, the emulator will reset the RTC to 1984-01-01 00:00:00 GMT.
+This *will* cause problems in the year 2038, but this is supposed to be a system from the early 90s.

 ### 00100	REG_DMASOURCE